pydoit/doit/doc/index.rst

  * Built-in integration of inotify (automatically re-execution) (linux/mac only)
  * Runs on Python 2.5 through 3.2

-If you are still wondering why someone would want to use this tool, check this blog `post <http://schettino72.wordpress.com/2008/04/14/doit-a-build-tool-tale/>`_.
+If you are still wondering why someone would want to use this tool, this blog `post <http://schettino72.wordpress.com/2008/04/14/doit-a-build-tool-tale/>`_ explains how everything started.

 Quick Start